Guide to Kindergarten in Singapore: Choosing the Right Preschool for Your Child

 My First Skool’s Commitment to Optimal Teacher-Child Ratios

-At My First Skool, we recognise the profound impact that teacher-child ratios have on early childhood development.
-If you’re searching for a preschool near you that prioritises quality education, we adhere to—and in many instances, strive to surpass—the minimum staff-child ratios stipulated by ECDA.
+As a trusted, long-standing preschool in Singapore, we recognise the profound impact teacher-child ratios have on early childhood development.
+And if you’re searching for a preschool near you that prioritises quality education, we adhere to—and in many instances, strive to surpass—the minimum staff-child ratios stipulated by ECDA.

 My First Skool also works very closely with ECDA to ensure our centres adhere to their quality standards, including our staff-child ratio.
 We receive regular audits from the ECDA at our centres to ensure operational standards are met and that our children receive the best conditions for learning, playing and resting.